open-telemetry/opentelemetry-collector-contrib/receiver/sapmreceiver/README.md

 receivers:
   sapm:
     endpoint: localhost:7276
-    tls_credentials:
+    tls:
       cert_file: /test.crt
       key_file: /test.key
 ```

 * `endpoint`: Address and port that the SAPM receiver should bind to.
 Note that this must be 0.0.0.0:<port> instead of localhost if you want to receive spans from sources exporting to IPs other than localhost on the same host.
 For example, when the collector is deployed as a k8s deployment and exposed using a service.
-* `tls_crendentials`: This is an optional object used to specify if TLS should be used for incoming connections.
+* `tls`: This is an optional object used to specify if TLS should be used for incoming connections.
     * `cert_file`: Specifies the certificate file to use for TLS connection.
 Note: Both `key_file` and `cert_file` are required for TLS connection.
     * `key_file`: Specifies the key file to use for TLS connection.
 Note: Both `key_file` and `cert_file` are required for TLS connection.